nootfly/nootfly.github.io/_posts/2023-12-10-algorithm-shortest-prefix.md

 2. **Find Shortest Unique Prefixes**: For each word, travel down the trie until you reach a node where the count is 1 (which means no other word shares that prefix) or the end of the word.
 The path to this node forms the shortest unique prefix for that word.

-Certainly!
-Here's the Python code that finds the shortest unique prefix for each word in a given list:

 ```python
 class TrieNode: